EricNg314/Code-Drills/Python_APIs/day-01/05/README.md

 # More Nested List Access #

-### This activity we will, again, be playing with accessing, manipulating, and building dictionaries and lists from tarageted Nested values. ###
+### This activity we will, again, be playing with accessing, manipulating, and building dictionaries and lists from targeted Nested values. ###